yonas-jemberu-kebede/chapa-laravel-integration-using-GuzzleHttpRequest/README.md

 })->name('chapa.payment.form');

 Route::post('/payment/initiate', [ChapaController::class, 'initiatePayment'])->name('chapa.payment.initiate');
-8. Handling the Response
+8. 🚀 Handling the Response
-After sending the request:
+Once the payment request is sent:

-If successful, you'll receive a "checkout URL" from Chapa.
+A. Success: You will receive a "checkout URL" from Chapa.
-If the request fails, you'll get an error message, either user-defined or from Chapa.
+B. Failure: An error message will be returned, either user-defined or from Chapa.